-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

 CDBG in most cases is a very small portion of the available resources for public service providers, as well as funding investments for down payment assistance.
 CDBG will in most cases be the sole funding resources for housing rehabilitation.